 Note: Projects involving locomotives and marine engines will not be considered for funding under this RFP if the upgrade/remanufacture proposed for funding is required by EPA's locomotive and marine rule, "Control of Emissions of Air Pollution from Locomotives and Marine Compression-Ignition Engines Less than 30 liters per Cylinder."
-Proposals for emission reductions from locomotives and/or marine engines that do not include a "Mandated Measures Justification and Substantiation Letter(s)" as an attachment to the proposal, as described in Section III.D.1 and Appendix E of this RFP, are not eligible and will not be reviewed.
+Proposals for emission reductions from locomotives and/or marine engines that do not include a "Mandated Measures Justification and Substantiation Letter(s)" as an attachment to the proposal, as described in Section III.D.1 and Appendix G of this RFP, are not eligible and will not be reviewed.

-2) Shore Connection Systems and Truck Stop Electrification: Funding can cover up to 25% of the cost (labor and equipment) of eligible shore connection systems and truck stop electrification/electrified parking space technologies.

-- 3) All Other Verified Idle Reduction Technologies: EPA will not fund stand-alone idle reduction technologies, except for use on locomotives, shore connection systems, or truck stop electrification technologies, as discussed above.
+- 2) Shore Connection Systems and Truck Stop Electrification: Funding can cover up to 25% of the cost (labor and equipment) of eligible shore connection systems and truck stop electrification/electrified parking space technologies. - 3) All Other Verified Idle Reduction Technologies: EPA will not fund stand-alone idle reduction technologies, except for use on locomotives, shore connection systems, or truck stop electrification technologies, as discussed above.
 This funding can cover up to 100% of the cost (labor and equipment) for all other eligible, verified idle reduction technologies, only if the technology is combined on the same vehicle with a new eligible verified exhaust control funded under this RFP, as described in Section I. B.2.a.
-For this RFP, auxiliary power units (APUs) and generators are not eligible for vehicles with 2007 model year or newer certified engine configurations on long haul Class 8 vehicles.
-Please note that APUs and generators are eligible for installation on long haul Class 8 vehicles with 2006 model year and older certified engine configurations. - e.
+For this RFP, auxiliary power units (APUs) and generators are not eligible for vehicles with 2007 model year or newer certified engine configurations on long haul Class 8 vehicles. - e.
 Verified Aerodynamic Technologies and Verified Low Rolling Resistance Tires: To improve fuel efficiency, long haul Class 8 trucks can be retrofitted with aerodynamic trailer fairings or the fairings can be provided as new equipment options.
 Certain tire models can provide a reduction in NOx emissions and fuel savings, relative to the "standard" new tires for long haul Class 8 trucks, when used on all axles.

-A list of eligible, EPA verified aerodynamic technologies is available at: www.epa.gov/smartway/forpartners/technology.htm#tabs-2, and includes:
+A list of eligible, EPA verified aerodynamic technologies is available at: www.epa.gov/smartway/forpartners/technology.htm, and includes: